Looking for Respite Care?

 Respite Care at Home

-Respite care is not just something that is offered by residential care homes or nursing homes, many home care services will also offer a short term package of care subject to availability at the time.
-If your loved one only requires light support with meal preparation or simply companionship, home care could provide the right solution.
+Respite care is not only available through residential or nursing homes; many home care services also offer short-term care packages, depending on availability.
+If your loved one needs light support with meal preparation or simply companionship, home care may be the ideal solution.

-If you would like to have a respite stay funded by the Council, it is important that you have an assessment carried out by Social Services on both yourself as a carer (carer's assessment) and the person who you are looking after (needs assessment).
-Your Local Council, however, will only provide funding for respite care to those who they have assessed as requiring it.
-Should the assessments conclude that you do qualify for needing respite care, a financial assessment will be carried out to determine how much the Council will pay towards it.
+If you wish to have a respite stay funded by the council, it is crucial to have an assessment conducted by Social Services.
+This includes a carer’s assessment for yourself and a needs assessment for the person you are caring for.
+Your local council will only provide funding for respite care to individuals they have assessed as requiring it.
+If the assessments determine that you qualify for respite care, a financial assessment will follow to establish how much the council will contribute toward the cost.

-If you are looking for further advice or guidance on respite care, please view some of our useful articles below or contact one of our specialist Care Advisers.
+For additional advice or guidance on respite care, please refer to the useful articles below or contact one of our specialist Care Advisers.

 Looking for respite care?

-If you are looking for respite care for a loved one, speak to our team of specialist Care Advisers who will be able to identify suitable local service.
+If you are looking for respite care for a loved one, speak to our team of specialist Care Advisers, who can identify suitable local services.

 Featured Respite Care providers